Object Storage is reliable, safe and secure

 It is estimated within the next 7 years 90% of the worlds data will be stored on object.

 Need additional disk capacity, just add another storage node.
-All object data is automatically distributed across the nodes, you can create object replicas or shard data (see below) across the nodes to aid recovery and increase performance.
+All object store data is automatically distributed across the nodes, you can create object replicas or shard data (see below) across the nodes to aid recovery and increase performance.

 Provides up to cost savings compared to primary NAS filers whilst providing business continuity.